Missouri River Rats to celebrate 10 years of art

 With all the River Rats have achieved throughout the 10 years, Oswald said the organization wants to thank the community for their support.

-Page 2 of 2 - The celebration will begin around 4 p.m. with children activities.
+The celebration will begin around 4 p.m. with children activities.
 A dance group known as the Bel Aires will be performing outside near Vine Street.
 Inside Turner Hall, many art and theater activities will be enjoyed.
 Entertainment of all types will last through the evening.
 A free street dance featuring Columbia’s own Rockin’ and Rhythm band will be offered as well.